Tuwaiq-Data-Science-Bootcamp-V3/Capstone_Project/README.md

 ### Speech Emotion Recognition

 - We train a Convolutional LSTM (CLSTM) model to detect emotions in voices from the RAVDESS dataset.
 The CLSTM model consists of multiple LSTM layers followed by dense layers.
+- The first 3 layers are 1D convolutional and max-pooling layers with varying numbers of filters and ReLU activation function.
+A batch normalization layer is added after each max-pooling layer to normalize the output.
+Dropout layers with a rate of 0.3 are added after each convolutional layer to prevent overfitting.

+- The next three layers are LSTM layers with 128 units, where the first two have return sequences set to True.
+These layers are used to learn temporal dependencies in the      input data.

+- The seventh layer is a dropout layer with a dropout rate of 0.3.

+- The eighth to tenth layers are dense layers with ReLU activation function and 128, 64, and 32 units, respectively.

   <img width="400" height="200" alt="Screen Shot 1444-06-17 at 9 20 35 AM" src="Speach Recognition Example.jpg">